prisoka/CheapTix/README.md

 ## Deployed URL:

 ## What are you looking at?
-This is my Q2 Full Stack Project, at Galvanize Web Development Immersive Course.
+This is our Q2 Full Stack Project, at Galvanize Web Development Immersive Course.

 ## Installation
 1. npm install